atkaridarshan04/ml-from-scratch-to-prod/README.md

-# ML from Scratch To Production
+# ML from Scratch to Production

-An end-to-end Machine Learning and MLOps project that demonstrates how to design, train, validate, and operationalize a ml model using **industry-standard, sequential ML engineering practices** and eventually deploy to production by implementing a full **MLOps pipeline**.
+An end-to-end **Machine Learning engineering and MLOps project** that demonstrates how to design, train, validate, and operationalize a machine learning model using **industry-standard, production-oriented ML practices**.

-The project uses the California Housing dataset as a reference use case while focusing on building a **reproducible and production-ready ML system**.
+The project uses the **California Housing dataset** as a reference use case and focuses on building a **reproducible, maintainable, and deployment-ready ML system** — progressing from experimentation to production pipelines.

+---

 ## 🎯 Project Objective

-The objective of this project is to:
+The objectives of this project are to:

-- Engineer a regression model **from scratch**
+- Engineer a regression model **from first principles**
-- Follow a **structured ML lifecycle** from data understanding to model validation
+- Follow a **structured ML lifecycle** from data understanding to validation
 - Establish a **validated baseline model**
+- Migrate notebook-based experimentation into **production-grade Python pipelines**
-- Transition the solution into a **full MLOps workflow** using tools such as MLflow, data versioning, and automated pipelines
+- Build the foundation for a **full MLOps workflow** (CI/CD, tracking, deployment)

 ---

 ## 🧠 Machine Learning Phase (Completed)

-The ML phase was implemented using a **progressive and evidence-driven approach**, where each step informed the next.
+The ML phase was implemented using a **progressive, evidence-driven approach**, where each modeling decision was backed by quantitative evaluation.

 ### 1️⃣ Problem Framing & Data Understanding
-- Clear definition of the prediction target (`median_house_value`)
+- Defined prediction target: `median_house_value`
 - Dataset and feature analysis
-- Identification of feature types and constraints
+- Identification of numerical vs categorical features
+- Constraints and data quality considerations

 ### 2️⃣ Baseline Modeling
 - Linear Regression
 - Ridge Regression
-- Used to diagnose bias and scaling behavior
+- Used to diagnose bias, variance, and scaling behavior

 ### 3️⃣ Non-Linear Modeling
 - Decision Trees (unconstrained & constrained)
-- Random Forest for variance control and baseline non-linear performance
+- Random Forest for variance reduction and stability

 ### 4️⃣ Feature Engineering
-- Domain-driven ratio features:
+- Domain-driven engineered features:
   - Rooms per household
   - Bedrooms per room
   - Population per household
-- Evaluated impact systematically across models
+- Systematic evaluation across model families

 ### 5️⃣ Advanced Modeling
 - Gradient Boosting using `HistGradientBoostingRegressor`
-- Selected to reduce bias after Random Forest performance plateaued
+- Selected after Random Forest performance plateaued
+- Improved bias–variance tradeoff

 ### 6️⃣ Model Validation
 - Hold-out test evaluation
-- 5-fold cross-validation
+- Cross-validation for stability
-- Stability assessed using RMSE and R²
+- Metrics: RMSE and R²

-👉 **Gradient Boosting with engineered features is selected as the current ML baseline.**
+👉 **Gradient Boosting with engineered features is selected as the current production baseline.**

 ---